congyewang/congyewang.github.io/content/_index.md

 {{< left >}}
 ### News

-- Our research on [**Stein Π-Importance Sampling**](https://arxiv.org/abs/2305.10068) has been accepted as a spotlight presentation at NeurIPS!

 - Our team won the [**Data for Good 2024 competition**](https://www.linkedin.com/jobs/view/data-for-good-london-at-jpmorganchase-4003478806/) at J.P.
-Morgan in London!
+Morgan in London

+- Our research on [**Stein Π-Importance Sampling**](https://arxiv.org/abs/2305.10068) has been accepted as a spotlight presentation at NeurIPS (3.06%)

 {{< /left >}}